-4.4.2 MONITORING & EVALUATION APPROACH
+4.5.2 NCRP PLAN MONITORING & EVALUATION APPROACH

-NCRP staff work with project proponents and responsible parties to develop simple monitoring plans to track project progress toward project-specific goals according to DWR contract guidelines and reporting templates.
-The NCRP website and Appendix N, Table 68 "Monitoring Protocols for NCRP Evaluation" provide a comprehensive listing of monitoring protocols for NCRP project evaluation and provides links to websites that contain the most relevant and useful (to state data integration efforts) monitoring protocols for NCRP implementation projects.
+NCRP staff work with project sponsors and responsible parties prior to project implementation to develop simple monitoring plans to track project progress toward projectspecific goals according to DWR contract guidelines and reporting templates.
+The NCRP website and Appendix N, Table N-68 "Monitoring Protocols for NCRP Evaluation" provide a comprehensive listing of monitoring protocols for NCRP project evaluation and provide links to websites that contain the most relevant and useful (to state data integration efforts) monitoring protocols for NCRP implementation projects.
 Most of the SWAMP, GAMA, and/or CEDEN comparable and compatible monitoring protocols listed have been used in NCRP projects.